ProtDos/VanishGuide/README.md

 ## How to hide online

 ### How to avoid catastrophic data leaks:
-* Use Burners, phones that are one-time only.
+* Use [Burners](https://lifehacker.com/how-to-buy-a-burner-phone-1843905326), phones that are one-time only.
 These are old phones you can throw away if you did anything wrong or exposed your location.
-* Use temporary mail services, as seen in "UsefulLinks"
+* Use [temporary mail](https://voice.google.com/u/0/about) services, as seen in "UsefulLinks"
-* For temporary phone service, try using "Google Voice" - US and CA only.
+* For temporary phone service, try using [Google Voice](https://voice.google.com/u/0/about) - US and CA only.
 * https://privacy.com lets you create 12 burner credit cards each month for free

 ### Hide your identity: